 My girlfriend Alazne, gifted with an obsessive personality, is enraptured by us having a ghost roommate.
 She keeps talking to Kateryna, describing her own activities and intentions in case the ghost feels lonely.
 I tended to do that as well in the beginning, but I think Kateryna and I, as we grew to know each other better, came to an understanding that most of the actions around the house were so mundane an uninteresting that describing them would annoy anyone, even a ghost sick of being trapped in the afterlife.
 Also, the more time I spend inhabiting this stolen body, the less interested I become in talking to ghosts.
 I see Kateryna as a friend and I treat her as if she just happened to be invisible, but I avoid addressing her current predicament, because her being a ghost reminds me that I will inevitably die some day.
 I didn’t appreciate enough being alive during my first time through.

 Alazne also insists on testing Kateryna’s powers.
 A few times I witnessed my girlfriend arranging different kinds of objects, for example cutlery, her phone, random mangas she brought over, a lamp, an empty cardboard box, the stuffed seal she won at Monte Igueldo, etc. so Kateryna could lift them, hold them in the air, pivot them, or even throw them around.
 Alazne was mainly curious, I think, but Kateryna hadn’t exercised her poltergeist powers as much as now that my girlfriend lives here.
-It’s as if Alazne wants to train our ghost into becoming a more proficient poltergeister.
-Because Kateryna remains silent when she isn’t using the board, and even when she communicates with us through the planchette she can’t transmit her emotions properly, I couldn’t tell if Kateryna appreciated all this attention or not.
+Maybe Alazne wants to train our ghost into becoming a more proficient poltergeister.
+Because Kateryna remains silent unless she’s using the board, and even when she communicates through the planchette she can’t transmit her emotions properly, I couldn’t tell if Kateryna appreciated all this attention.
 It could be that she considered Alazne’s insistence as pestering.

 “How old are you, Kateryna, by the way?
 I can’t believe I hadn’t brought it up!”
 Alazne says as she chews.